groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 0.9.11 =
+* Updated bounce checker Library.
+Has a few bugs that were incompatible with PHP 7.0 +
+* Fixed function name formlift_ to wpgh_ in locations.php
+* Fixed meta not being saved via custom form fields
+* Added security and copyright to all file headers
+* Added .htaccess to templates/funnels

 = 0.9.10 =
 * Fixed email preferences not working AT ALL, oops...
 * Added last_optin to submission